luisgerhorst/.emacs.d/README.md

 -   __Python Autocompletion__

-    The config is using the environments from `pyenv` (usually located in `~/.pyenv/versions`).
+    The config is using the environments from [`pyenv`](https://github.com/pyenv/pyenv) (usually located in `~/.pyenv/versions`).
+Install pyenv on macOS using [`brew install pyenv`](https://github.com/pyenv/pyenv#homebrew-on-mac-os-x).

     See customizeable variable `jedi:environment-root` for current version used.
 Run `pyenv install VERSION` to install a specific version (preferably the one `jedi:environment-root` is set to) before opening any Python files.

 -   __Dired__